VikingVik123/hard_shell/README.md

-This is where i attempt the gates of shell project
+This is where i attempt the gates of shell project.
+It is the hardest project i've tried so far